|Study location||Belgium, ONLINE|

 The summer school will be delivered fully ONLINE.

 The summer school will initially run online asynchronously from 30th August for three weeks until the 18th of September.
 During this time, you can work on it flexibly in your own time.
-In each week there will be one weekly live session (hosted online) and all other learning and activities can be completed at a time that suits you.
+In each week there will be learning activities that can be completed at a time that suits you.
 This learning will include short screencasts and videos, quizzes, discussion forums and problem-solving activities.
+Content will take about 5 hours to complete each week.

 From the 20th-24th September an intensive one-week Bootcamp will run.
 You will be required to work closely with other learners throughout the week to develop innovative and creative nutritionally balanced food concepts which will be pitched to food industry representatives, entrepreneurship experts and your mentors and peers on the final day of the Bootcamp.
 The best food concepts will represent the Targeted Nutrition summer school and at overall Inspire competition and showcase.

-20th – 24th September: Bootcamp & Final pitch event with prizes (Synchronously)
+20th – 24th September: Bootcamp & Final pitch event with amazing prizes (Synchronously)

 The schedule for the Bootcamp will be:

-• Tuesday all day including a cooking and culinary experience,
+• Tuesday 9am – 1pm (GMT+1) and including a cooking and culinary experience at 5pm (GMT+1)